Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

-\mypar{Schema Reified Relationship (SRR)} Such pattern considers a table $T_R$ whose primary key is partitioned in at least three parts $\sK_{RE}$, $\sK_{RF}$, and $\sK_{RG}$, that are foreign keys to three additional tables; or when the primary key is partitioned in at least two such parts, but there are additional attributes in $T_R$.
+\mypar{Schema Reified Relationship (SRR)} This pattern deals with n-ary relationships and/or relationships with attributes.
+For both cases, it is necessary to \emph{reify} the relationship into a class first.
+This is because RDF can only encode unary predicates (through class assertions) and binary predicates (through object property assertions), and it does not allow for attributes over properties (recall that this is instead possible in property graphs~\cite{2021Hogan}).
+The pattern considers a table $T_R$ whose primary key is partitioned in at least three parts $\sK_{RE}$, $\sK_{RF}$, and $\sK_{RG}$, that are foreign keys to three additional tables; or when the primary key is partitioned in at least two such parts, but there are additional attributes in $T_R$.
 Such a table naturally corresponds to an $n$-ary relationship $R$ with $n > 2$ (or with attributes), and to represent it at the ontology level we require a class $C_R$, which reifies $R$, whose instances are built from the primary key of $T_R$.
-The mapping accounts for the fact that the components of the $n$-ary relationship have to be represented by suitable object properties, one for each such component, and that the tuples that instantiate these object properties can all be derived from $T_R$ alone. \\ \textsl{Example}: A table containing information about university exams, which involve a student, a course, and a professor teaching that course.
+The mapping accounts for the fact that the components of the $n$-ary relationship have to be represented by suitable object properties, one for each such component, and that the tuples that instantiate these object properties can all be derived from $T_R$ alone. \\ \textsl{Example}: A table containing information about signed contracts, which involve a player, a team, and the contracts themselves.
 This information is represented by a relationship that is inherently ternary.
-The ontology should contain a class corresponding to the reified relationship, e.g., a class \ex{Exam}. \\ \textsl{References}: This pattern, which corresponds to \emph{reification} in ontological and conceptual modeling~\cite{CaLN99,BeCD05}, is one of the basic patterns described in the \dm.
-A variant of it is also present in Mirror where, however, reification is required in the data.
+The ontology should contain a class corresponding to the reification of such relationship, e.g., a class \ex{Signs}.